MicrosoftDocs/architecture-center/docs/example-scenario/bedrock/bedrock-automated-deployments.md

 * Provide a comprehensive view of cluster deployment status for developers and Site Reliability Engineers (SREs).
 * Provide all of these things in an efficient and repeatable process that works in the real world.

-To resolve these objectives, the team identified the following principal requirements for Bedrock:
+The team identified the following principal requirements for Bedrock to achieve these objectives:

 * Leverage full cloud native capabilities.
 * Enable the implementing of complex microservices architectures on Kubernetes.